yoomee1313/kaia-load-tester/testcase/blockbench/ioHeavyTC/README.md

 > the observed transaction latency.

-Similarly to BlockBench's IOHeavy benchmark, `ioHeavyTC` evaluates the performance of writing and reading Klaytn's states, especially state variables declared in a smart contract.
+Similarly to BlockBench's IOHeavy benchmark, `ioHeavyTC` evaluates the performance of writing and reading Kaia's states, especially state variables declared in a smart contract.
 The `IOHeavy` smart contract in `IOHeavy.sol` is used for testing, and its functions are tested through the following interface implemented in `ioHeavyTC.go`.